AndrewMcSwain/pmOS-writings/Readme.md

 ----------------------------
 This is a collection of writings about the [postmarketOS]().

 Sorry for the occasional hiccups in style and syntax.
 I am writing this on a cell phone in termux, that freezes constantly.
 Unfortunately I'm not on pmOS (yet)!
+The contents of this repo are a work in progress, and are far from complete.

 We focus on the philosophy of design, branding, publicity, and marketing, as well as UX and systems research.
 Most of the work here is focused on perception and relationships, rather than the nuts and bolts.